 7. Sangean RCR-3 Atomic Clock Radio

-A very trendy combination of analog and digital clock styles is this one from Sangean.
+A very trendy combination of analog and digital clock styles, this one from Sangean has it all.
 It looks very high-profile due to its futuristic design and comes with a number of cool functionalities.

 This can also perform as a radio with its 14 preset stations.
 Its automatic tuning system scans all these and then finds all the local radio stations for you depending on their signal strength.